 Archaeology Southwest Magazine Vol. 20, No. 2

-Issue editor: Anna A. Neuzil, Center for Desert Archaeology
+Issue editor: Anna A. Neuzil, Archaeology Southwest (formerly the Center for Desert Archaeology)

 The archaeology of the Safford Basin, in the grand scheme of the Greater Southwest, is not well known.
 While surrounding areas received substantial attention through major excavation projects, the Safford Basin was little visited during the early and formative years of Southwestern archaeology.
 However, the archaeologists who did examine the area, such as Emil Haury, William Wasley, and Richard Woodbury, were intrigued by what they characterized as a “blending” of cultural traits seen in the basin; some sites showed evidence of Hohokam, Mogollon, Anasazi, and Mimbres attributes.
 Yet no major projects were undertaken in the Safford Basin to research this so-called “blending” until the 1960s, and subsequent research was sporadic at best.

 The last decade and a half has seen a relative explosion of archaeological research in the Safford Basin.
 Much of this can be explained by the increase in cultural resource management projects undertaken in advance of road construction and other development.
 Academic research has also become more frequent in the Safford Basin, and government agencies that manage land in the area have also taken an active role in conducting and facilitating archaeological research.
 Together, this research has made substantial strides in furthering our understanding of the past in the Safford Basin, particularly during the Classic period (A.D.
 1200–1450).